The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 We prefer the [Community Data License Agreement - Permissive, Version 2.0](https://cdla.dev/permissive-2-0/){:target="cdla"} although [The Creative Commons License, Version 4.0 - CC BY 4.0](https://chooser-beta.creativecommons.org/){:target="cc-by-4"} is also sometimes used.

-By contributing the dataset to the Initiative, you grant anyone a license to the dataset and its data under the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/){:target="dco"} (see also our [community contributors page](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md){:target="community"}).
+By contributing the dataset to the Initiative, you grant anyone a license to the dataset and its data under the [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/){:target="dco"} (see also our [community repo's contributing page](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md){:target="community"}).
 This does not affect your ownership, copyrights and other interests, and rights to and title to the dataset and its data.

 ## Contribute Your Dataset

+{: .note}
+> **Note:** If your dataset is hosted by Hugging Face and you meet our requirements above, we will pick it up automatically for the catalog.
+You can skip the following form.
+However, if you host your dataset elsewhere, you will need to tell us about it.

-Use this form to tell us about your dataset.
+Use this form to tell us about your dataset and where it is hosted.
 It will open your email client with the data added and formatted.
 After we receive your email, we will follow up with next steps.

 <div class="callout-box centered">
   <strong>For questions, send us email at <a href="mailto:data@thealliance.ai?subject=I%20have%20questions%20about%20contributing%20an%20OTDI%20dataset">data@thealliance.ai</a>.</strong>